Abruzzo: Ports

-There are four main ports in Abruzzo: Pescara, Ortona, Vasto and Giulianova.
+There are four main ports in Abruzzo: Pescara, Ortona, Vasto, and Giulianova.

-Over the years the Port of Pescara has become one of the most important tourist ports of Italy and the Adriatic Sea.
-Heavily damaged in World War II, it underwent major renovations for some sixty years.
+Over the years, the Port of Pescara has become one of the most important tourist ports of Italy and the Adriatic Sea.
+Heavily damaged in World War II, it underwent major renovations for roughly sixty years.
 It now consists of a modern marina with advanced moorings and shipbuilding facilities.
 It has been awarded the European Union's blue flag for its services.
 The port of Pescara has lost passenger traffic because of its shallowness and silting, but its fishery and aquaculture activities are thriving.

 Railways

-There is a significant disparity between the railways of the Abruzzo coast and the inland areas, which badly need modernization to improve the service, in particular, the Rome-Pescara line.
+There is a significant disparity between the railways of the Abruzzo coast and the inland areas, which badly need modernization to improve the service, in particular the Rome-Pescara line.